 8. Contact Them But Keep Your Distance

-This tip follows on from an earlier one.
+This tip follows from an earlier one.
 As I said you want to keep things brief and not overwhelm your DNA match with too much information.

 Speaking from experience I know how information overload feels like.